maconard/RIOT_leader-election/README.md

 My Scripts
 ==========
+## `mac_topology_gen.py`
-1. `mac_topology_gen.py` - my python script that can generate line, ring, tree, and grid topologies while specifying size, broadcast packet loss, incoming packet loss, and RIOT executable files
+My python script that can generate line, ring, tree, and grid topologies while specifying size, broadcast packet loss, incoming packet loss, and RIOT executable files

 ### Command Line Arguments
 --r, default=2, type=int, choices=range(1,27), Number of rows in the grid from 1 to 26 (only used with --t grid)